 Limited Purpose of Agreement.
-The Agreement provides for the issuance and payment of the Authority's obligations and the financing and refinancing of Project Capital Costs.
+The Agreement provides for the Authority's financing of Project Capital Costs.
 Except as specified in the Agreement, the Authority, the City, and the Trustee shall have no liability to each other or to the Beneficiaries for the construction, reconstruction, acquisition, installation, physical condition, ownership or operation of any Project.
 The specific Project Capital Costs to be paid or reimbursed by the Authority shall be determined by the City in accordance with the Act.